 Lunches are either eaten at restaurants while out and about, leftovers, or Doxie’s roti

 Some guests have Doxie make lunch for them on days they stay at the villa

 Click on the triangles for more information in the sections below

 Most guests start out with our welcome basket, a combination of some prepared food and pre-stocking of other items.
 It has enough food and beverages for a “happy hour” upon arrival, a light dinner (Doxie’s roti -curried vegetables, with or without chicken, wrapped in a very thin wrapper, like an Indian burrito), then a hearty breakfast the next morning.
 There’s enough food that you won’t need to find a grocery or restaurant until lunch (or later) the day after arrival.

 Subject to availability, the welcome basket usually has: one roti per person, beer, wine, homemade rum punch, crackers, cheese, Coke and Sprite, fruit juice, tea, local coffee, milk, bacon, eggs, bread, butter, jam, cereal, and local fruit.

 We also provide salt and pepper, and sweetener and sugar for your beverages.

 *The welcome basket is complimentary with a seven-night or longer stay and available for purchase otherwise.

 Doxie, our extraordinary property manager, housekeeper and cook, can make meals for you.
 She is an excellent cook, but is not a formally-trained international chef.

-Doxie also offers the option to have her take care of the groceries in addition to the cooking.
+Doxie also offers the option to have her take care of the menu planning, the shopping and the groceries in addition to the cooking.
 You don’t need to do anything except work out the menu with her.